stolostron/rhacm-docs/services/serv_overview.md

 ## Istio service

 An Istio _service_ is a Kubernetes service resource.
-Edit the `metadata` section of your Istio service definition `yaml` file to add the service discovery annotation.
+Edit the `metadata` section of your Istio service definition to add the service discovery annotation.
 See the following sample gateway service:

   ```
   apiVersion: v1